 PJ: The concept of the postdigital may have become less useful for the arts, yet Postdigital Science and Education journal and book series have developed the concept towards humanities and social sciences, where we still find it very productive.
 Please describe your personal road to postdigital thinking; how did your understanding of the concept change over time?

-FC: Most credits go to Tara Transitory, who studied with us at Piet Zwart Institute from 2007-2009 and, as an electronic musician, introduced me to the term.
-Alessandro Ludovico, who wrote the book Post-Digital Print: The Mutation of Publishing since 1894 (2012) as a fellow in our research program, has prompted me to further explicate the term since his book uses it in a rather implicit manner.
+FC: Most credits go to Tara Transitory, who studied with us at Piet Zwart Institute from 2007-2009 and, as an electronic musician, introduced me to the term and Kim Cascone’s essay.
+Alessandro Ludovico, who wrote the book Post-Digital Print: The Mutation of Publishing since 1894 (2012) as a fellow in our research program, prompted me to further explicate the term since his book uses it in a rather implicit manner.
 More credits go to the artist-run spaces WORM (with its artist-run film lab and modular synthesizer studio), De Player and Extrapool (with its Riso printing workspace) in the Netherlands, along with the projects of many students at Piet Zwart Institute (including among others Linda Hilfling, Ivan Monroy Lopez, Stéphanie Vilayphiou, Dennis de Bel, Albert Jongstra, Darija Medić, Lieven van Speybroeck, Amy Suo Wu and Nan Wang), plus artists such as Goodiepal and Black Quantum Futurism whose practices transcended the artificial divides between ‘analog’ and ‘digital’, ‘old’ and ‘new’ media.

 In the period between 2006 and 2010, when I worked as a course director of a media design program, I simply saw that terms such as ‘new media art’, ‘net art’, and ‘software art’, were over-specific and failing younger generations of artists.
 Unlike the net.art generation of the 1990s, our students no longer associated computing, the Internet and digital file sharing with a DIY commons counterculture to traditional institutions and to ‘ancien régimes’ of authorship and ownership.
 They lived and worked in a time of upcoming social media and Internet platform capitalism and their new regimes.
 So it was only logical for them to imagine and practically experiment with alternative systems and regimes that were no longer aligned to the analog/digital divide.
-This is what the term ‘postdigital’ was capturing for me, and so I found it a good idea to take it up from Kim Cascone and update it for the 2010s.
+This is what the term ‘postdigital’ was capturing for me, and so I found it a good idea to take it up from Kim Cascone and help updating it for the 2010s.

 PJ: I’ve got this presentation, ‘creatively’ entitled Postdigital Science and Education, which serves to introduce the concept of the postdigital and the Postdigital Science and Education publishing ecosystem to new audiences.
 As you can imagine, I’ve given this presentation more times than I can think of… In one slide, speaking of problems associated with the term ‘postdigital’ I just show your ‘definition’ from ‘What is “Post-digital”?’
 (Cramer 2015): ‘a term that sucks but is useful’.
 Every time I show this slide, from Europe, America, and Australia to China and Russia, I inevitably hear audiences chuckle…